Astrological Calendars in Western and Vedic astrology software

 Millennium also offers a large number of points it can use in its calendar, including house cusps, eclipses before and after birth, the black and white Moons, the four major asteroids, East Point and Vertex, and more.
 It also uniquely colors harmonious transits in green and challenging ones in red.

 Sirius offers three different calendar modules, a main calendar, a basic calendar in the Kepler Workshop, and the aforementioned Day Watch program.
 The table of features shows the settings for the main calendar function.
 Among its unique qualities are the ability to include birthdays, anniversaries, and other personal events, and optional graphic images of the signs for each month.
-Note: the Sirius calendar only allows Ptolemaic aspects (one cannot add aspects).
+Note: the Sirius main calendar only allows Ptolemaic aspects (one cannot add aspects).

 Janus is the only program offering a yearly calendar, and also unique in including events like when planets go Out of Bounds, Rise/Set times for all of the planets, Equinoxes, Solstices, the Sun and Moon at Via Combusta, the Super Moon, Mercury and Venus at greatest elongation, and points crossing the Equator.